cabforum/code-signing/docs/CSBR.md

 1. **Private Organization Subjects**: Unless verified under subsection (6), all items listed in [Section 3.2.2.2.1.1](#322211-verification-requirements) (1) MUST be verified directly with, or obtained directly from, the Incorporating or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration.
 Such verification MAY be through use of a Qualified Government Information Source operated by, or on behalf of, the Incorporating or Registration Agency, or by direct contact with the Incorporating or Registration Agency in person or via mail, e-mail, Web address, or telephone, using an address or phone number obtained directly from the Qualified Government Information Source, Incorporating or Registration Agency, or from a Qualified Independent Information Source.

 2. **Government Entity Subjects**: Unless verified under subsection (6), all items listed in [Section 3.2.2.2.1.1](#322211-verification-requirements) (2) MUST either be verified directly with, or obtained directly from, one of the following:
-   i. a Qualified Government Information Source in the political subdivision in which such Government Entity operates;
+   1. a Qualified Government Information Source in the political subdivision in which such Government Entity operates;
-   ii. a superior governing Government Entity in the same political subdivision as the Applicant (e.g. a Secretary of State may verify the legal existence of a specific State Department), or iii. from a judge that is an active member of the federal, state or local judiciary within that political subdivision.
+   2. a superior governing Government Entity in the same political subdivision as the Applicant (e.g. a Secretary of State may verify the legal existence of a specific State Department), or
+   3. from a judge that is an active member of the federal, state or local judiciary within that political subdivision.

    Any communication from a judge SHALL be verified in the same manner as is used for verifying factual assertions that are asserted by an Attorney as set forth in [Section 11.11.1](#11111-verified-legal-opinion).

    Such verification MAY be by direct contact with the appropriate Government Entity in person or via mail, e-mail, Web address, or telephone, using an address or phone number obtained from a Qualified Independent Information Source.

-3. **Business Entity Subjects**: Unless verified under subsection (6), Items listed in [Section 3.2.2.2.1.1](#322211-verification-requirements) (3) (i) through (iii) above, MUST be verified directly with, or obtained directly from, the Registration Agency in the Applicant's Jurisdiction of Registration.
+3. **Business Entity Subjects**: Unless verified under subsection (6), items listed in [Section 3.2.2.2.1.1](#322211-verification-requirements) (3) (i) through (iii) above, MUST be verified directly with, or obtained directly from, the Registration Agency in the Applicant's Jurisdiction of Registration.
 Such verification MAY be performed by means of a Qualified Government Information Source, a Qualified Governmental Tax Information Source, or by direct contact with the Registration Agency in person or via mail, e-mail, Web address, or telephone, using an address or phone number obtained directly from the Qualified Government Information Source, Qualified Governmental Tax Information Source or Registration Agency, or from a Qualified Independent Information Source.
 In addition, the CA MUST validate a Principal Individual associated with the Business Entity pursuant to the requirements in subsection (4), below.

 4. **Principal Individual**: A Principal Individual associated with the Business Entity MUST be validated in a face-to-face setting.
 The CA MAY rely upon a face-to-face validation of the Principal Individual performed by the Registration Agency, provided that the CA has evaluated the validation procedure and concluded that it satisfies the requirements of the Guidelines for face-to-face validation procedures.
 Where no face-to-face validation was conducted by the Registration Agency, or the Registration Agency's face-to-face validation procedure does not satisfy the requirements of the Guidelines, the CA SHALL perform face-to-face validation.